All Episodes

 Well, it's pretty good.

-I'd love to get your impression or interpretation when the occasion and time is right.
+I'd love to get your impression or interpretation when the occasion, the time is right.

-Well, Jim, I wanted to enlighten people a little bit about things I had uh covered earlier.
+Well, Jim, I wanted to enlighten people a little bit about things I had covered earlier.

-Um first of all, I'm reading a book on Jackie, written by this Donald Spoto, and he was a gay theologian.
+First of all, I'm reading a book on Jackie written by this Donald Spoto, and he was a gay theologian.

-I mean, that's kind of a it's a usual suspects mix these days, but um he has done a very kind job on Jackie.
+I mean, that's kind of a, it's a usual suspects mix these days, but he has done a very kind job on Jackie.

 I'm sort of surprised.